 With over 75 years of publication history, the list of Captain America’s greatest adventures is both lengthy and impressive.
 The best Captain America comics span multiple decades, and the strongest Captain America storylines have come from a truly formidable and diverse group of creators.
 One might think that the creative well would run dry, what with dozens of Cap comics coming out every year for the better part of a century, but something about the Star-Spangled Avenger continues to inspire great stories year after year.

 Since his World War II days, Steve Rogers has been involved in all manner of adventures, ensuring that the Captain America library is chock full of variety.
 In his time wielding the shield, Cap has taken part in sprawling space wars, tales of political intrigue, and even psychedelic spy thrillers.
+He also continually encounters his arch-nemesis the Red Skull.
 No matter what the job is, Captain America can be trusted to get it done, and to look good doing it.

 Issues: Captain America #1-6, 8-9, 11-14